 The Great Outdoors

 The Dog Ranch’s outdoor experience is beyond compare, with many large corralled areas throughout multi-leveled trails, forest and pasture.
-At the Ranch, dogs are free to roam and interact—always under the eagle eyes of our skilled dog handlers.
-Many hours of supervised outdoor playtime with compatible small groups of dogs are the highlight of the Ranch’s structured daily routine of playing, eating, napping and sleeping.
+At the Ranch, dogs are free to roam and interact—always under the eagle eyes of our skilled dog trainers and handlers.
+Many hours of supervised outdoor playtime with compatible small groups of dogs are the highlight of the Ranch’s structured daily routine of playing, eating, napping, sleeping and training as well, if that’s what thy’re here for too.
 Oh yes, it’s definitely a dog’s life here!

 Calm Indoor Rest